 Jim stepped down in 2011 and in 2012 Cynthia Ham joined BRIDGES as its president and chief executive officer.
 Today, the Bridge Builders® legacy year-round program, COLLABORATE, engages more than 1,000 youth representing every public, private and parochial high school in Memphis and Shelby County.
 Additional workshops, events and programs attract another 5,000 diverse youth from throughout the Memphis area.

-BRIDGES mission is to unite and inspire diverse young people to become confident and courageous leaders committed to community transformation.
+The mission of BRIDGES is to unite and inspire diverse young people to become confident and courageous leaders committed to community transformation.
 The organization is an independent non-profit 501(c) 3 and has no political or religious affiliation.